Lightstreamer/Lightstreamer-example-MPNStockListMetadata-adapter-java/README.md

    </app>
 ```

 Replace `your-API-key` with the corresponding information.
 You will need the GMC sender ID later.
-For more informations on the meaning of these tags please consult the `gcm_notifier_conf.xml` itself or the *Mobile Push Notifications* section of the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).
+For more informations on the meaning of these tags please consult the `google_notifier_conf.xml` itself or the *Mobile Push Notifications* section of the *General Concepts* document (available under `DOCS-SDKs` in your Lightstreamer Server installation).

 ### Configuring the MPN Database